5T33Z0/Clover-Crate/ACPI/README.md

 ## FixMCFG

 The `MCFG` (Memory Mapped Configuration table) describes the location of the PCI Express configuration space, and this table will be present in a firmware implementation compliant to this specification version 3.0 (or later).
+Helpful when using MacBook and MacBookPro SMBIOSes.

 If `FixMCFG` is enabled, the table will be corrected.
 The author of the patch is vit9696.
 However, the method of discarding this table is still in stock.